el-mapache/libre-ipsum/README.md

 ===========

 libre-ipsum provides you with placeholder text for your web projects and mockups from the annals of western literature.
-Your clients will be shamed by your superb taste, and awed by the endless depth of your knowledge of esoteric literary miscellany.
+Your clients will be simultaneously shamed by your superb taste, and in awe of the endless depth of your knowledge of esoteric literary miscellany.

 * * *